 The top three areas where most global CIOs will be increasing their investment are various forms of cloud computing.
 It is estimated that by 2022, up to 60% of businesses will be using cloud-managed service offerings.
 This is twice that of what it was two years ago, which goes to show how critical cloud computing really is and will continue to be.

 One example of a potentially safer service is pCloud.
 Services such as pCloud are taking things further into a safer future.
-PCloud is distinguishing itself as a fully external hard drive service.
+PCloud is distinguishing itself as a full external hard drive service.
 The difference between pCloud and OneDrive or Dropbox is that all data fully remains on the cloud and is fully encrypted from start to finish.
 It is also possible to choose the region where your files will be stored.